 You will be greeted by our Client Service Representative at the front door of Whisler.
 You will be directed to complete an intake form so the counselor who sees you will have some general information.
 This is standard practice in any health setting.
 This information is confidential and transmitted to your intake counselor electronically.
 Please come 15 minutes early to complete paperwork; failing to do so may require us to reschedule your appointment.
 You will also be asked to read through and sign Counseling Services' Informed Consent Form to ensure that you are well aware of our policies regarding confidentiality and communication.
 You will also be asked to complete a depression screening to help guide both you and your counselor.
 This intake procedure takes approximately 15 minutes to complete and is good for one academic year.

-In the intake appointment, you will be treated in a warm, professional, and respectful manner.
+In the intake appointment, you and the intake counselor can discuss your needs and priorities, and determine the best treatment options.
 You and the intake counselor can discuss your needs and priorities, and determine the best treatment options.
-You may be referred to participate in individual counseling (which is usually every two weeks), be referred to an outside provider (when the treatment needs are outside the scope of practice at Whisler or when special treatment modalities are recommended), or preferred to a Whisler Wellness Workshop.
-Students sometimes continue therapy with an outside provider through Skype or by phone, and may just want to have a contact at Whisler.
+You may be referred to participate in individual counseling (which is usually every two weeks), be referred to an outside provider (when the treatment needs are outside the scope of practice at the Wellness Center or when special treatment modalities are recommended), or preferred to a Wellness Center Workshop.
+Students sometimes continue therapy with an outside provider through Skype or by phone, and may just want to have a contact at the Wellness Center.
 We will carefully listen and assess your needs.